 24 Great Windmill St, Soho, London W1D 7LG, http://theblacklock.com

 The Big V make PROPER DELICIOUS burgers and the amazing thing is they are 100% vegan!
-This brilliant street food stall have been uber creative trying to create the ultimate bun while harming no animals in the process.
-Their burgers are super indulgent and stacked high with plant based cheese, their own version of bacon and plenty of homemade sauces.
+This brilliant street food stall has been uber creative trying to create the ultimate bun while harming no animals in the process.
+Their burgers are super indulgent and stacked high with plant-based cheese, their own version of bacon and plenty of homemade sauces.
 Even if you’re a meat eater I’d challenge you to say this isn’t a great burger!

 56-57 Gore Rd, South Hackney, London E9 7HN, https://www.bigvlondon.co.uk

 Pophams Bakery might be small in size but it has made a huge dent in the London food scene this year.
 Their pastries have become legendary for their quality and creativity, not mention the buttery, flaky mess you make when you eat them.
-Their sat on a quiet residential corner of Islington, North London but don’t be fooled by the modest shop as people will travel far just for Pophams and they get super busy.
-If i’d recommend anything it’s their bacon & maple swirl.
+Their sat on a quiet residential corner of Islington, North London but don’t be fooled by the modest shop as people will travel far just to try them and they get super busy.
+If I’d recommend anything it’s their bacon & maple swirl.
 It’s an absolute game changer.

 19 Prebend St, London N1 8PF, https://www.pophamsbakery.com

 Don’t forget to take a look at the must eats of last year edition because their are still so many amazing places on there too!